The Art of Public Speaking

-But unless you are a trained public speaker or have a natural talent for captivating an audience, most people tend to dread standing up in front of a crowd - fortunately a few simple pointers can make sure you shine on stage rather than sending your listeners to sleep.
+But unless you are a trained public speaker or have a natural talent for captivating an audience, most people tend to dread standing up in front of a crowd - fortunately, a few simple pointers can make sure you shine on stage rather than sending your listeners to sleep.

 "Public speaking creates anxiety in all of us - even those who do it all the time,"

-says Robin Chandler, partner at Impact Factory, a professional and personal development company specialising in tailor-made public speaking and communications.
+says Robin Chandler, founding partner at Impact Factory, a professional and personal development company specialising in tailor-made public speaking and communications.

 "Every trick people use when they are preparing to speak in public is tied up with sound bites, gestures, tone of voice and focusing on grabbing people's attention rather than giving them information.

-"Tony Blair for example uses a certain 'look' when he pauses in speaking, which acts as a stopper and gives you a poke to make you wake up and listen."
+"Tony Blair, for example, uses a certain 'look' when he pauses in speaking, which acts as a stopper and gives you a poke to make you wake up and listen."